hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

     :figclass: align-center

     The *Client list*, in red, is used to add the *SIS* client information.

+.. warning:: To apply changes to the listeners settings, restart *Sound Speed Manager*.

 If both *SIS* and *Sound Speed Manager* sides have been properly configured, *Sound Speed Manager* will show (in the right side of the lower window statusbar, see :numref:`settings5`) the date, geographic position, surface sound speed and average depth (when *SIS* is pinging).